gvwilson/thirdbit/_posts/2014/2014-10-23-new-lesson-template-v2.md

   <li>
     The template needs to be much simpler.
-As Andromeda Yelton said, "It just looks to me like a minefield of ways to get things wrong&mdash;things that have <em>nothing to do with pedagogy</em>..."
+As Andromeda Yelton said, "It just looks to me like a minefield of ways to get things wrong–things that have <em>nothing to do with pedagogy</em>..."
   </li>
   <li>